About Global Classroom

 At this Bronx after-school program a Global Guide from Uganda led an exciting and personal workshop about his life in Africa and his passion for dance.
 As he unpacked his bags of drums and bells, the students did not realize that they were going to be part of the show.
 The Global Guide taught students basic movements using their voices, hands, and feet to make music.
 He explained that during his childhood he didn’t have toys or TV, so he and other children created their own dances and songs to entertain themselves.
 Several students, first- or second-generation immigrants from Africa themselves, especially appreciated connecting with someone with a similar background.

 Students investigate what it means to be a global citizen in their own community and around the world.
-Global Guides lead workshops on various global issues, exploring topics such as human rights and environmental sustainability.
-Students learn about various global challenges and possible solutions, exploring how these issues are connected on a local, national and global scale.
+Global Guides lead workshops on various global issues, exploring topics such as climate action, Sustainable Development Goals, justice around the world, and unpacking discrimination.
+Students learn about various global challenges and possible solutions, exploring how these issues are connected on a local, national, and global scale.
 By participating in stimulating solution-oriented activities and a final project, students are inspired to become active global citizens and create change in their community and the world.

 Sample Workshop: South Korea: Being Free & Equal